Notice of Pre-AIA or AIA Status

 The text of those sections of Title 35, U.S. Code not included in this action can be found in a prior Office action.

 Claims 12 and 20 are rejected under 35 U.S.C.
-103 as being unpatentable over Simader et al.
+103 as being unpatentable over Lichtenauer et al.

 It would have been obvious to optimize the dose of supernatant administered.
-One would do so to treat the wound with the desired amount of cytokines, lipids, proteins and vasoactive substances Simader teaches are present in PBMC supernatant.
+One would have been motivated to do so since the art teaches the therapy has a dose dependent effect.
+The skilled artisan would optimize the dose based on the weight of the mammal and desired effect.
 MPEP 2144.05 teaches differences will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such concentration or temperature is critical.
-Therefore claims 12 and 20 are rendered obvious.
+Therefore claims 12 and 20 rendered obvious.

 Therefore Applicant’s Invention is rendered obvious as claimed.

-Claims 6-7 are rejected under 35 U.S.C.
+Claims 6-7 and 14 are rejected under 35 U.S.C.
 103 as being unpatentable over Ankersmit et al.

 Claim 1 is rejected on the grounds set forth above.
 The teachings of Ankersmit are reiterated.
 Ankersmit teaches the composition can be used subjected to a combination of stress inducing conditions (see [0048]).
-Additional stress to the cells of the present invention leads to a further increase of the expression and secretion of substances beneficial for treating inflammatory skin conditions, in particular skin conditions associated with ischemia (see [0033]).
+The art teaches additional stress to the disclosed cells leads to a further increase of the expression and secretion of substances beneficial for treating inflammatory skin conditions, in particular skin conditions associated with ischemia (see [0033]).

 While the art teaches further stress inducing conditions.The art does not do so with sufficient specificity to anticipate the claims.